jax-ml/bonsai/bonsai/models/gemma3/README.md

 ### Remaining Tasks

-1. Finish the `run_model.py` example.
-Add timing and profiling.
+1. Properly implement sharding (vision, then text)
+2. Implement with batching.
+Need this for FSDP.
-2. Optimize based on the profiling.
+3. Optimize based on the profiling.
-3. Implement sharding.
+4. Clean up code (variable names, etc.).
+Simplify unused configs (marked these with TODO)
-4. Update to include other model sizes
+5. Update to include other model sizes
-5. Clean up code (variable names, etc.)
-6. Implement with batching